Step-By-Step Guide to Building a Chatbot Knowledge Base

 Incorporate the user’s request in the response.
 This makes the chatbot sound more intelligent and evokes empathy.
 For example, if a user asks, “Do you have stores in Seattle?” a chatbot could say, “Unfortunately we don’t have stores in Seattle, but we do in Portland and Vancouver.”

-OMQ offers an interactive help page and knowledge base chatbot solution fit for convenient customer self-service.
-Their chatbot is connected to their existing knowledge base and answers can be edited to include your business information.
+At Userlike, we created an AI Automation Hub that offers an interactive help page and knowledge base chatbot solution fit for convenient customer self-service.
+Our chatbot is connected to a central knowledge base that improves its accuracy from conversations and inquiries.

-Their AI chatbot understands and analyzes customer’s intentions and chooses the appropriate answer from its knowledge base.
+Our AI Chatbot understands and analyzes customer’s intentions and chooses the appropriate answer from its knowledge base.
 When it doesn’t understand a question, it hands over the conversation to an agent.

 This is a must if you want to make sure that your customers’ needs are met.
 According to our study on consumer chatbot perceptions, customers want it to be easy to escalate an issue to a human agent if a chatbot can’t help them reach a solution.

-If this is an option you’d like to explore for your business, we encourage you to sign up for Userlike (you get a free 14-day trial so you can see if you like us) and talk to our team about getting set up with the chatbot API by clicking on the chat button.
+If this is an option you’d like to explore for your business, we encourage you to sign up for Userlike (you get a free 14-day trial so you can see if you like us) and reach out to our team in the chat on our website or by emailing us at email@example.com.
+We look forward to hearing from you!